thoughtspot/thoughtspot.github.io/_admin/scriptability/scriptability.md

 You can download these objects in the form of a scriptable file in the ThoughtSpot Scripting Language, or TSL.

-Use SpotApps to export Worksheets, Pinboards, and Answers in a human-readable format.
+Use Scriptability to export Worksheets, Pinboards, and Answers in a human-readable format.